-AASB12.B16 also requires certain disclosures, in aggregate, relating to investments in associates which are considered immaterial as shown opposite.
+AASB12.B16 also requires certain disclosures, in aggregate, relating to investments in associates which are considered immaterial as shown in the model.

 Contingent liabilities

 AASB12.23 requires separate disclosure of any contingent liabilities relating to its interests in joint ventures or associates separately from amounts of other contingent liabilities.